The Blog Social

 What to focus on:

-1. Publish 4 more blog posts, but prioritize blog topics that match your best performers.
+1. Publish 4 more blog posts, but prioritise blog topics that match your best performers.
 If your “Pinterest marketing for beginners” post is getting traction, write a follow-up.
 Build on what’s working.

 2. Repurpose your content.
 Turn your blog posts into Instagram carousels, email newsletters, and Pinterest pins.
 One piece of content = multiple touchpoints.

-3. Analyze and adjust.
+3. Analyse and adjust.
 Which posts drove traffic?
 Which lead magnets converted?
 Use this intel to set goals for months 4-6.

 4. Celebrate.
 You’ve published 12 blog posts, grown an email list, and built a traffic foundation.
 That’s not small.
 That’s a successful blog in progress.